build-trust/ockam-website/src/content/learn/blog/open_source_as_an_integrator.md

 Proprietary software also sees benefits of open source.
 In addition to using open source, it can build upon open source interfaces to allow it to work with other tools.
 Not only that, but open source software’s transparency ensures security and reliability.
 Certainly [we love open source](https://www.ockam.io/learn/blog/why_we_love_open_source/) at Ockam.
 As you’ll see in this post, its status as the most important integrator is a big reason why.

-## Open Source Became the De Facto Standard
+## How Open Source Became the De Facto Standard
 In theory, open source software is widely used by the community because it is built with the community’s needs in mind.
 But how does that work out in practice?
 The theory holds, as open source software has become the de facto standard for many fields.

 A clear example of this phenomenon can be seen with web servers.
 As open source software has a clear majority of the market share for in-use web servers, it would not be far-fetched to say the internet itself depends on open source.
 The [most popular web server](https://w3techs.com/technologies/overview/web_server) is the Apache HTTP Server, more commonly referred to as Apache, which serves around 40% of all websites.
 Apache is an open source web server software that was released over 25 years ago.
 That’s 25 years of development and maintenance by the community itself, ensuring it has the reliability people desire in the number one web server.